 FDA approves 1st targeted drug for certain leukemia patients

-This image provided by Novartis shows Rydapt.
-The Food and Drug Administration on Friday approved Rydapt for treating adults newly diagnosed with acute myeloid leukemia who have a genetic mutation called FLT3.
+The Food and Drug Administration approved the drug for adults with acute myeloid leukemia, or AML, who have a genetic mutation called FLT3.
+Also OK'd was a test to identify those patients.

 Comments